 Manage your child's health with MyChart.

-and digestive system maturity.
-Breast milk has nutrients that are not found in formula.
+Breastmilk is the perfect food for your baby.
+It has nutrients that are not found in formula.

 - have healthier immune systems

-- have fewer doctors’ visits and hospital stays.
+- have fewer doctors’ visits and hospital stays

-Any amount of breast milk gives your baby’s immune system positive effects, both short- and long-term.
-Breast milk changes as your baby develops, making it the perfect food for growth and development.
+Any amount of breastmilk gives your baby’s immune system positive effects, both short- and long-term.
+Breastmilk changes as your baby develops, making it the perfect food for growth and development.

 You and your baby are partners in breastfeeding.
 You both are learning together.
 It is normal if it takes awhile for you to feel comfortable with breastfeeding.

 Your baby may nurse well right from the start.
 Or, your baby may need more time before breastfeeding is well established.
 That means being a little more patient and making sure you are doing what you need to be physically comfortable during a feeding.

 Getting some support and advice if you feel there is a problem can make breastfeeding go more smoothly.